StockNews.com Initiates Coverage on Can-Fite BioPharma (NYSEAMERICAN:CANF)

-StockNews.com assumed coverage on shares of Can-Fite BioPharma (NYSEAMERICAN:CANF – Get Rating) in a report issued on Saturday.
-The brokerage set a “hold” rating on the biotechnology company’s stock.
+StockNews.com started coverage on shares of Can-Fite BioPharma (NYSEAMERICAN:CANF – Get Rating) in a research note issued to investors on Wednesday morning.
+The firm issued a hold rating on the biotechnology company’s stock.

-Separately, HC Wainwright restated a “buy” rating and issued a $34.00 price target on shares of Can-Fite BioPharma in a research report on Monday, March 13th.
+Separately, HC Wainwright restated a buy rating and set a $34.00 price objective on shares of Can-Fite BioPharma in a research report on Monday, March 13th.

 Hedge Funds Weigh In On Can-Fite BioPharma

 A hedge fund recently bought a new stake in Can-Fite BioPharma stock.
-Armistice Capital LLC purchased a new stake in Can-Fite BioPharma Ltd. (NYSEAMERICAN:CANF – Get Rating) in the 1st quarter, according to its most recent disclosure with the Securities & Exchange Commission.
-The fund purchased 330,000 shares of the biotechnology company’s stock, valued at approximately $756,000.
-Armistice Capital LLC owned approximately 9.32% of Can-Fite BioPharma at the end of the most recent quarter.
-Institutional investors and hedge funds own 1.82% of the company’s stock.
+Armistice Capital LLC bought a new position in Can-Fite BioPharma Ltd. (NYSEAMERICAN:CANF – Get Rating) during the first quarter, according to the company in its most recent filing with the SEC.
+The firm bought 330,000 shares of the biotechnology company’s stock, valued at approximately $756,000.
+Armistice Capital LLC owned 9.32% of Can-Fite BioPharma as of its most recent SEC filing.
+1.82% of the stock is owned by hedge funds and other institutional investors.

 Can-Fite BioPharma Company Profile